WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![Cancel Tx Confirm](/CancelTxConfirm.png "Cancel Tx Confirm")

+- Enter your Password to send the new transaction.
+- Transaction cancelled!

 Read more [here](/using-wasabi/Send.md#speed-up-or-cancel-transaction).

 ### Why is there no `Send` button, only the `Receive` button is displayed?